Pitzer College & Western University of Health Sciences

 Founded in 1977, Western University of Health Sciences’ College of Osteopathic Medicine of the Pacific (COMP) is dedicated to preparing patient-centered physicians who are life-long learners with the Doctor of Osteopathy (D.O.) degree.
 Located about five miles from Pitzer College, the campus of Western University of Health Sciences has all the attributes of a modern academic health center, including Western University’s Medical Center, research and teaching laboratories, medical library and smart lecture theaters.
 Medical students spend their first two (pre-clinical) years on campus in lectures, laboratories, small group tutorials and engaging in hands-on, supervised clinical interactions with standardized patients in state-of-the-art clinical skills teaching laboratories.
 Medical students in the clinical phase of their education spend two years in rotations amongst a highly select group of area hospitals.
 By rotating among a diverse group of hospitals, students are exposed to a full range of patient care modalities and local conditions.
 International rotations also exist for students interested in obtaining medical experience abroad.

-If you would like to receive more information about the Pitzer College Joint Medical Program, please click here and indicate your interest in the sciences on the Academic Major Interest list.
+If you would like to receive more information about the Pitzer College Joint Medical Program, please click here and indicate your interest in the sciences on the Major Interest questions.

 Admission to this program is highly selective.
 A joint Admission Committee admits a maximum of six students each year.
 The Admission Committee expects that applicants have taken some of the most challenging courses offered at their high school, including Honor/AP/IB biology, Honor/AP/IB chemistry, Honor/AP/IB physics and Honor/AP/IB calculus.
 In addition, we expect to see community involvement and motivation for a career in primary care medicine.
 Finalists are required to come for a day-long personal interview with the Admission Committee at Pitzer and Western University in late March.